kcalvinroy/3d-sveltekit-portfolio/README.md

 &nbsp;

-### Customize this website
+### Prismic

-Prismic.
 A headless content management system that has two Prismic packages installed:

 - `@prismicio/client` provides helpers for fetching content from Prismic
 - `@prismicio/svelte` provides Svelte components for rendering content from Prismic